Patient Support & Education | Procedural Preparation & Support | The Activity Room | Pre-surgical Preparation Program & Tour | Supporting Child Life

 We encourage medical play, or play with a healthcare theme, and provide a medical play center in the activity room with X-rays, IVs, needle-less syringes and other pieces of real and play equipment.
 This provides children an opportunity to reverse roles and act out what has occurred during their treatment.
 This child-directed play can also be used by the Child Life Specialist to discover and address patients’ misconceptions, concerns and fantasies.

 People of all ages, especially children and adolescents, can feel overwhelmed or powerless in a hospital setting.
 Separation from friends and school, physical activity restrictions, invasive or uncomfortable procedures, and unfamiliar medical terminology can all create a sense of confusion.
 To help patients better adjust, Child Life plays a key role in guiding and helping patients both understand what is happening and find adaptive ways to cope.

 Pre-surgical Preparation Program & Tour

-Because we understand how stressful it can be for both children and parents to come for out-patient surgery, we invite you to bring your child and their siblings to a Preparation Program prior to the scheduled surgery.
-The program is best suited for children aged three to 11, however many parents of young infants or toddlers also attend and find the program both informative and reassuring.
+Because we understand how stressful it can be for both children and parents to come for out-patient surgery, we invite you to bring your child and their siblings to the Pediatric Preparation Program prior to the scheduled surgery.
+The program is best suited for children ages three to 11, however many parents of young infants or toddlers also attend and find the program both informative and reassuring.